 The JIPC congregation participates in the following missions through funding and/or volunteer participation:

 Our own JIPC CHIP Ministry provides material and labor to repair damaged or substandard homes for needy individuals on Johns and Wadmalaw islands.
 A large part of this ministry includes receiving and organizing mission groups.
 JIPC members can be project managers, workers, deliver materials, provide snacks, or deliver snacks to the jobsite.
-To volunteer, contact Michael Orris or Tom Stallings, leave a message at (843) 766-1860, or send an email to chipministry@JIPC.org.
+You can read more by going to the Chip information page.
+To volunteer, contact Michael Orris or Tom Stallings, leave a message at (843) 203-6592, or send an email to chipministry@JIPC.org.

 Steve Semmler at Fisher of Men Ministries in Costa Rica works to spread the Gospel and improve living conditions.
 Each year, members of our congregation join with Rockville Presbyterian Church members on a mission trip to Costa Rica.
 The team works with Steve in the poorest sections of San Jose.
 The mission team works on building projects and builds relationships with the local people through the shared work and Bible School programs.
 Connect through Facebook at https://www.facebook.com/Fishers-of-Men-Ministries-Costa-Rica-231799053668463/?fref=nf, or contact Charlie Larsen at 843-793-7250 for more information.